jzheng13/blockbreaker/README.md

 # Block Breaker

-## About
+## Description

-Exercise 3 of Unity course, a take on the classic Breakout game.
-Please refer to the [game design document](BlockBreakerGDD.pdf) (provided by course instructors) for more details.
+A take on the classic Breakout game.
+This is exercise 3 of the Udemy course [Learn to Code by Making Games](https://www.udemy.com/unitycourse/learn/v4/overview).
+Please refer to the [game design document](BlockBreakerGDD.pdf) provided by the course instructors for more details.

+## How to run
+Clone the `Dist` folder, then run the application [BlockBreaker](BlockBreaker/Dist/BlockBreaker.exe), choose graphic settings, and click play!

 ## Screenshots
 ![bb1](./BlockBreaker/Screenshots/bb1.PNG)